Manufacturing in Challenging Environments: 8 Challenges the Global Manufacturing Industry Is Facing in the Modern Times

 Regulating the Entire Industry

 There’s a wave of increased regulation and compliance across the global manufacturing industry.
-The rules involve several factors, from health and safety, waste management or disposal, and quality assurance to countless other factors.
-But much as this challenge can be regarded as a good thing and essential for the betterment of the whole sector, it has also proved to be a considerable burden for manufacturers.
+The rules involve several factors, from health and safety to waste management or disposal and quality assurance.
+However, as this challenge can be regarded as a good thing and essential for the betterment of the whole sector, it has also proved to be a considerable burden for manufacturers.

 Today, more than ever, these manufacturers have to exhibit total visibility throughout their supply chain.
-Manufacturers who engage in medical device production must pass the UDI (Universal Device Identification) regulation just like manufacturers of chemical products that rightly have to pass REAC (Registration, Evaluation, Authorization Restrictions of Chemicals) laws.
+Manufacturers who engage in medical device production must pass the UDI (Universal Device Identification) regulation, just like manufacturers of chemical products, who rightly have to pass REAC (Registration, Evaluation, Authorization Restrictions of Chemicals) laws.

 It is a measure to ascertain their compliance with quality standards and industry norms.
-But the whole procedure is a hectic and financially draining challenge for the industry players, although it’s unavoidable in some countries.
+Although it’s unavoidable in some countries, the whole procedure is hectic and financially draining for the industry players.

 Maintaining a Balance between Production and Maintenance

-Machine maintenance is an essential tradition that ensures machines in any manufacturing facility keep their peak performance.
-It involves a whole list of procedures that include replacing worn-out cables and wires, oiling moving systems, and performing other types of maintenance work.
+Machine maintenance is an essential tradition that ensures that machines in any manufacturing facility maintain their peak performance.
+It involves many procedures, including replacing worn-out cables and wires, oiling moving systems, and performing other maintenance work.

-However, maintenance sometimes hinders the overall efficiency of the industry.
-It’ss normal for companies to delay or postpone preventive care or replace old, worn-out components when their machines seem to be doing fine.
+However, maintenance sometimes hinders the industry’s overall efficiency.
+It’s normal for companies to delay or postpone preventive care or replace old, worn-out components when their machines seem to be doing fine.

 Nowadays, this is another massive challenge in the industry because it usually creates unsafe working conditions and disasters.
-Whenn maintenance works aren’t performe, some of the problemsd are the risk of electrocution, unplanned or excessive downtime, and machine ineptitudes.
+Whenn maintenance works aren’t performed, some problems are the risk of electrocution, unplanned or excessive downtime, and machine ineptitude.
 If only the manufacturer would address these challenges!

 Regulating the Global Market

-If the global manufacturing world were to combat all the other problems it’s currently facing, one issue that will be nearly impossible to solve would regulate the market.
-This is because the internet has greatly helped the sector grow, and regulating the industry is a mirage.
+If the global manufacturing world were to combat all the other problems it’s currently facing, one issue that would be nearly impossible to solve would be regulating the market.
+The internet has greatly helped the sector grow, and controlling the industry is a mirage.

-Procuring goods from zones where there’s plenty of cheap labor and its products are relatively less expensive is a click away, thanks to the internet.
-But while there’s no problem with that, its impact on the competitor manufacturers at a disadvantage is immense, yet nothing can be done.
+Thanks to the internet, procuring goods from zones where there’s plenty of cheap labor and its products are relatively less expensive is a click away.
+But while there’s no problem with that, its impact on competitor manufacturers at a disadvantage is immense, yet nothing can be done.

 The global market unfairly leads to a tilt in how commodities are sold.
 The phenomenon has devastating effects, including bankruptcy, employee reductions, bailouts, and other untold problems.
 And as it continues, the real issue remains how the market will be regulated so that there’s fairness in how products are sold and shipped.